ARRAS FLYING SERVICES MEMORIAL

 The adjacent ARRAS MEMORIAL commemorates almost 35,000 servicemen from the United Kingdom, South Africa and New Zealand who died in the Arras sector between the spring of 1916 and 7 August 1918, the eve of the Advance to Victory, and have no known grave.
 The most conspicuous events of this period were the Arras offensive of April-May 1917, and the German attack in the spring of 1918.
 Canadian and Australian servicemen killed in these operations are commemorated by memorials at Vimy and Villers-Bretonneux.
 A separate memorial remembers those killed in the Battle of Cambrai in 1917.

-The adjacent ARRAS FLYING SERVICES MEMORIAL commemorates almost 1,000 airmen of the Royal Naval Air Service, the Royal Flying Corps, and the Royal Air Force, either by attachment from other arms of the forces of the Commonwealth or by original enlistment, who were killed on the whole Western Front and who have no known grave.
+The adjacent ARRAS FLYING SERVICES MEMORIAL commemorates almost 1,000 airmen of the Royal Naval Air Service, the Royal Flying Corps, the Australian Flying Corps and the Royal Air Force, either by attachment from other arms of the forces of the Commonwealth or by original enlistment, who were killed on the whole Western Front and who have no known grave.

 During the Second World War, Arras was occupied by United Kingdom forces headquarters until the town was evacuated on 23 May 1940.
 Arras then remained in German hands until retaken by Commonwealth and Free French forces on 1 September 1944.
 The 1939-1945 War burials number 8 and comprise 3 soldiers and 4 airmen from the United Kingdom and 1 entirely unidentified casualty.
 Located between the 2 special memorials of the 1914-1918 War is the special memorial commemorating an officer of the United States Army Air Force, who died during the 1939-1945 War.
 This special memorial, is inscribed with the words "Believed to be buried in this cemetery".
 In addition, there are 30 war graves of other nationalities, most of them German.